locustio/locust/README.md

 ## Documentation

-More info and documentation can be found at: http://locust.readthedocs.org/
+More info and documentation can be found at: <a href="http://locust.readthedocs.org/">http://locust.readthedocs.org/</a>

 ## Authors